unisonweb/website/src/compare-lang/unison-for-java-devs.md

 }
 ```

-In Java programs, you create instances of classes and invoke methods on them:
+In Java programs, you create instances of classes and invoke methods on them, changing their internal state and performing actions.

 ```java
 public class Main {